 Bananas, eggs, maple syrup, whey protein powder, oat flour, maple syrup, salt, applesauce, cinnamon, baking soda, vanilla, baking powder.

 • Applesauce: Used instead of oil and sugar.
 I like to use unsweetened applesauce.
+You may replace it with Greek yogurt but your protein banana bread will be less sweet.

 • Baking staples: Pure vanilla extract, cinnamon, baking powder, baking soda, and salt enhance flavors and help protein banana bread rise.